sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

  s.pop()

 ```
-The verifications queries, for each register/flag/memory value, are dispatched upon the make target `make provez3`.
+The verification queries, for each register/flag/memory value, are dispatched upon the make target `make provez3`.
 The output `Test-Pass` is generated if all the queries results in `unsat`.
-Coversely, the output says `Test-Fail` if any of query results in `sat or timeout`.
+Conversely, the output says `Test-Fail` if any of query results in `sat or timeout`.

 In order to run this prover step for all the non-buggy instructions, do the following:
 ```